LAST UPDATED ON March 8, 2023

-I don’t blame you, I was in your shoes three months ago, it never hurts to look around!
+I don’t blame you.
+I was in your shoes three months ago.
+Plus, it never hurts to look around!

-Nextiva also offers small businesses (like mine) some cool features such as unified communications, unlimited calling, remote collaborations, call analytics, and CRM tools.
-But since the needs and use cases vary for each business widely, Nextiva is not the final solution to every business communication problem.
+Nextiva offers small businesses (like mine) some cool features like unified communications, unlimited calling, remote collaboration, call analytics, and CRM tools.
+However, because needs and use cases vary from company to company, Nextiva isn’t the definitive solution to every business communications problem.

 Ready to check them out?

-If you’re pressed for time or just not patient to read through all of them, here is a little cheatsheet comparing the top 3 Nextiva Alternatives highlighting the key features and use cases of the top 3 Nextiva alternatives:
+FYI: If you’re pressed for time to read through them all, here’s a little cheat sheet that compares the top three Nextiva alternatives and highlights the key features and use cases.

 Ready to check out the alternatives?
 We’ll talk about Nextiva and when you should pick it as a solution and then 16 alternatives.
 Let’s roll.